Fractional quantum anomalous Hall phase for Raman superarray of Rydberg atoms

-\em Detection protocol.--Finally we propose a novel quench protocol to detect fractional excitation in real space [Fig.~\ref{fig:SingleDefect}(a)].
+\em Detection protocol.--Finally we propose a novel quench protocol to detect fractional excitation in real space [\textbf{Figure~\ref{fig:SingleDefect}}(a)].
 For a $\nu=1/2$ FQAH phase, the edge of the system serves as a reservoir of fractionlized quasi-particles and quasi-holes.
-One noteworthy feature of Rydberg system is that the open boundary is sharp, in contrast to simulating platforms like the ultracold atoms.
+One noteworthy feature of Rydberg system is its intrinsic sharp open boundary, unlike other simulation platforms such as ultracold atoms, which require additional manipulations to create sharp open boundaries~\cite{Braun2023,yao2023}.
 Therefore, we can pinpoint the region of edge precisely in the system and utilize this advantage to probe fractionalized quasi-particle in real space.
+We present the supplementary static properties of fractionalized excitation in real space, calculated by density matrix renormalization group (DMRG)~\cite{schollwock2011density,White1992,fishman2021} in the appendix.
+In this section, we focus on the non-equilibrium quench protocol.
 The key idea is to trap quasi-particles (-holes) by introducing attractive (repulsive) potentials in the post-quench Hamiltonian and measure the change in population of Rydberg states.
-Such manipulation is readily accessible to Rydberg experiment by introducing extra energy detuing $V$ on Rydberg state $|1\rangle$ at the corresponding positions as illustrated in Fig.~\ref{fig:SingleDefect}(a)(right), and the measurement is also accessible through fluorescence imaging.
+Such manipulation is readily accessible to Rydberg experiment by introducing extra energy detuing $V$ through AC stark shift on Rydberg state $|1\rangle$ at the corresponding positions as illustrated in Figure~\ref{fig:SingleDefect}(a)(right), and the measurement is also accessible through fluorescence imaging.
 The net charge $\Delta Q_R$, the evolution of population of ground state $|\Psi_V\rangle$ from $|\Psi_{V=0}\rangle$ in a given region $R$, is defined as